A pair of white underwear with pink glitter on a green background

 The most common treatments for BV are antibiotics, which you can take in pill form or as gels or creams you insert into your vagina with an applicator, which is sort of like a tampon.
 It's important that you finish the full round of antibiotics, even if your symptoms clear up before you've finished all your pills or cream.
 Unfinished antibiotics can lead to a recurrence of the infection or possibly help the bacteria build a resistance to the drugs.

-While you're on the antibiotics, your doctor might recommend you take a break from condoms or diaphragms (since the cream can weaken them) and alcohol, which can make you sick when paired with some antibiotics.
+While you're on the antibiotics, your medical provider might recommend you take a break from condoms or diaphragms (since the cream can weaken them) and alcohol, which can make you sick when paired with some antibiotics.
 You should also abstain from sex until your symptoms are gone so you don't inadvertently spread the infection.

 Treatment might vary depending on the severity of your symptoms, but in most cases, the discomfort stops in two to three days, and the course of antibiotics only takes a week to complete.